Naval Information Warfare Systems Command

 The Naval Information Warfare Systems Command (NAVWAR), based in San Diego, California, is one of six SYSCOM Echelon II organizations within the United States Navy and is the Navy's technical authority and acquisition command for C4ISR (Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance), business information technology and space systems.
-Echelon II means that the organization reports to someone who, in turn, reports directly to the Chief of Naval Operations on the military side.
-From a civilian perspective, NAVWAR reports to the Assistant Secretary of the Navy (RDA).
+Echelon II means that the organization reports to someone who, in turn, reports directly to the chief of naval operations on the military side.
+From a civilian perspective, NAVWAR reports to the assistant secretary of the Navy (RDA).
 The command was formerly known as Space and Naval Warfare Systems Command (SPAWAR) and was renamed in June 2019 to better align its identity with its mission.

 NAVWAR supports over 150 programs managed by the Program Executive Office (PEO) for Command, Control, Communications, Computers and Intelligence (C4I), as well as the programs of PEO for Enterprise Information Systems (PEO EIS) and PEO Space Systems.
 These PEOs are located in the greater Washington, D.C. area.
-The Naval Information Warfare Center (NIWC) Atlantic is located in Charleston, SC, and also includes facilities in Norfolk, VA, New Orleans and Stuttgart, Germany.
+The Naval Information Warfare Center (NIWC) Atlantic is located in Charleston, South Carolina, and also includes facilities in Norfolk, Virginia, New Orleans and Stuttgart, Germany.
 NIWC Pacific is located in San Diego, and includes facilities in Japan, Guam and Hawaii.
 Effective February 18, 2019, the names of the systems centers changed to Naval Information Warfare Center Atlantic and Pacific.

 History

 A number of mergers over the years have led to the current organization.
 Eighty percent of the Point Loma Military Reservation evolved into the Naval Electronics Laboratory Center (NELC) at the end of World War II.
 In the 1960s, NELC was tasked with 4C: Command, Control, Communications and Computers.
 In 1977 NELC was merged into the Naval Ocean Systems Center (NOSC) and eventually was merged into SPAWAR (now NAVWAR).

 The Naval Command, Control and Ocean Surveillance Center (NCCOSC) was SPAWAR's warfare center for command, control, communications, and ocean surveillance.
 NCCOSC's mission, as part of SPAWAR, was to develop, acquire, and support systems for information transfer and management to provide U.S. naval forces a decisive warfare advantage, and to be the Navy's center for research, development, test and evaluation, engineering, and fleet support for command, control, communications, and ocean surveillance systems.

-A BRAC '95 decision relocated SPAWAR from Crystal City, Va. to San Diego, Calif. to collocate it with its RDT&E and engineering organizations.
+A BRAC '95 decision relocated SPAWAR from Crystal City, Virginia, to San Diego to collocate it with its RDT&E and engineering organizations.
 The command was established at the Old Town Campus in San Diego on October 1, 1997.

-During the War in Afghanistan, NAVWAR was responsible for managing Air Traffic Control contractors in Afghanistan, including the Kabul en route air traffic control center, the Kabul, Kandahar, and Bagram approach control radar facilities, and respective control towers.
+During the war in Afghanistan, NAVWAR was responsible for managing air traffic control contractors in Afghanistan, including the Kabul en route air traffic control center, the Kabul, Kandahar, and Bagram approach control radar facilities, and respective control towers.

 In June 2019, the Space and Naval Warfare Systems Command was renamed the Naval Information Warfare Systems Command.